antony-a-n/Setting-up-and-Load-Balancing-RDS-read-replica-using-route53/README.md

 ![all reps](https://user-images.githubusercontent.com/61390678/215254723-df6efdbf-82be-41c5-a711-9085eed99acd.png)

-Our next task is to loadbalance the read replicas.
+Our next task is to load balance the read replicas.
 We can use route 53 for that.
-We aew using weighted policy here.
+We are using weighted policy here.

 3.Setting up load-balancing with route 53
 =========================================

-In order to set up loadbalancing with route 53, we are setting up a subdomain called replica in our main domain.
+In order to set up load balancing with route 53, we are setting up a subdomain called replica in our main domain.

-Login to your aws route 53 console, choose the zone and click on add record.
+Login to your AWS route 53 console, choose the zone and click on add record.

-set the record name as replica,and choose the record type as CNAME, in the value section you need to enter the end point value of the read-replica 1.
+set the record name as replica,and choose the record type as CNAME, in the value section you need to enter the endpoint value of the read-replica 1.

 Change the TTL to  0, since we don't need to cache the values.

-In the routing policy ,we need to setup a routing based on weight,since we are using 2 copies of our read replica, we are setting it as 50.Then add a name to the ID.
+In the routing policy ,we need to set up a routing based on weight,since we are using 2 copies of our read replica, we are setting it as 50.Then add a name to the ID.
 ![image](https://user-images.githubusercontent.com/61390678/215254855-77260a22-8377-4ab1-8034-02640fdaee7c.png)

-Repeat the same process for the second replica, only need to change the end point value.Kindly wait for few minutes for the DNS propagation.
+Repeat the same process for the second replica, only need to change the endpoint value.Kindly wait for a few minutes for the DNS propagation.

 Once you added the records, you can see them on under the records area.

 ![image](https://user-images.githubusercontent.com/61390678/215254883-6ef36d5b-f385-483f-9b76-48b14be08afe.png)

-Now lets check the loadbalancing results.
+Now, let's check the load balancing results.

 ![image](https://user-images.githubusercontent.com/61390678/215254931-e9b85f28-3e72-4d49-9423-24b7f05372fa.png)

-As you could see that we are getting the results from both the servers and it shows that our setup  is up and running.
+As you could see that we are getting the results from both servers and it shows that our setup  is up and running.

 Thanks for reading :)